ChabbaY/HM_WiSe2223_Dako-Chat-Lerngruppe/SECURITY.md

 How to report vulnerabilities?

+Where to go?
+where the internet is faster
+How often to expect updates?
+often enough
-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+What to expect if the vulnerability is accepted or declined? nothing